 Wrapped fabric “pillow” shaped swab

-- Can be made of cotton, foam, or polyester
+- Tips can be made of cotton, foam, or polyester

 - Has no sealed edges, so no risk of scratching delicate substrates